junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas?"
 Dean lays his head back to ground gently, reaching a finger beneath his nose to feel the breath.
 Faint air pushes onto his skin, but it only gets weaker and thinner, until completely undetectable.

 Dean's heart bleeds painfully.
 Is it too late?
 Did they make a terrible mistake and kill Cas, again?
 And this time, he did it himself?
-He shuts his eyes and feels his chest too tight to breathe.
+He shuts his eyes and feels his chest too painful to breathe through.

-The lamps around the playground start flickering, lights going on and off, and then exploding one by one.
+The street lamps around the playground start flickering, lights going on and off, and then exploding one by one.

 "Dean!"
 Sam calls out alarmingly, gun dropped into hands instantly.